“We Toured the Planet Off of That!”: The Hidden Origins of Luniz’s “I Got 5 On It”

 “We toured the planet off of that! “ — Yukmouth

 Even though Club Nouveau’s song ultimately received credit for the sample, Michael Marshall seemed at peace with this after Luniz and Capone asked him to sing the chorus for “I Got 5 On It”.
-“I had an opportunity to be able to create over the beat that I had first,” he told told TrayzeTV.
+“I had an opportunity to be able to create over the beat that I had first,” he told TrayzeTV.

 Once completed, Luniz’s first major single ended up becoming an international smash — but the process of getting there was a bit of a slow burn.
 “We recorded the record ‘I Got 5 On It’ late in 1993, got a deal with Virgin in 1994 and it was released in 1995,” Capone told WhoSampled.

 Beyond giving him his first platinum production credit, the experience of making “I Got Five On It” made Tone Capone rethink his entire creative process.
-He soon started employing replays frequently for both business and musical reason.
+He soon started employing replays frequently for both business and musical reasons.
 “After that is when I really started to do more replays,” he told WhoSampled.
 “I also found out that we didn’t have to pay for the master usage of a sample we just had to negotiate the splits of the publishing.”

-Capone realized he could further hone his abilities to recreate samples in cost-friendly manner if he immersed himself in the music of the artists who were frequently sampled in rap music.
+Capone realized he could further hone his abilities to recreate samples in a cost-friendly manner if he immersed himself in the music of the artists who were frequently sampled in rap music.
 “I started treating the production game like a science and really studying the instrumentation of the music I liked such as Parliament / Funkadelic, Ohio Players, Zapp, Bar-Kays, Kool & the Gang and anything produced by Fonce and Larry Mizell,” he told WhoSampled.
 As an added bonus, artists sometimes sample Tone Capone’s replayed songs instead of the original versions, making the method of replaying even more financially lucrative.

 “I had an opportunity to be able to create over the beat that I had first.” — Michael Marshall